-By Andreas Ramos, Professor at CSTU.edu, May 22, 2025.
+By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 Watch Adam's talk on YouTube.
 You can also see Adam's slides.
 See a list of 81 apps by Adam at PromptBox.cn.

+You can build an app for your phone (Android or iPhone) in less than seven minutes.
 My first app took seven minutes because I had to figure out how to do this.
-I can likely build the next one in four minutes.
+I built the next one in three minutes.

 To get ideas of what to build, I looked at the apps on my phone.
-I use my notes app every day, so I thought, how about a better notes app?
+I use my notes app every day, so I thought, "how about a better notes app?"

 You can also ask your AI for ideas for apps.
 Ask, “Give me ideas for apps for my phone.”
-This can be business tools, productivity, personal, fun stuff, games, whatever.
+This can be business tools, productivity, personal, home, fun stuff, games, whatever.

-The prompt for your AI:
+Type this prompt in your AI:

 - Before you start, read the following and say you understand.